seven-of-eleven/designare-z390-opencore-efi/README.md

 The EFI folder should work for either Monterey (12.3+), or Ventura.

-Also avoid installing Monterey 12.3 it had issues with AMD GPUs that needed DeviceProperties values set for the PCIE device (not included in this EFI).
+I would avoid installing Monterey 12.3 as it had issues with AMD GPUs that needed DeviceProperties values set for the PCIE device (not included in this EFI).
 Google is your friend here but it's easiest not to install 12.3 :grimacing:, just install 12.4 or higher.

-I'm primarily using this EFI with Monterey 13.3 at the moment.
+I'm primarily using this EFI with Ventura 13.3.1 at the moment.
 Prior to this release I was running Monterey 12.6.2 without issue.

 </details>